-Phosphorus chemistry is closely linked to chemical research in Germany in many ways.
-The element was discovered in Hamburg in 1669 by Hennig Brand, a German pharmacist and alchemist who actually wanted to find the philosopher’s stone.
-The chemiluminescence that occurred during the discovery found its way into forensic chemistry as a test for phosphorus poisoning ("Mitscherlich test" by Eilhard Mitscherlich, 1794-1863) and thus established an important branch of the systematic investigation of criminal activities.
+phosphorus chemistry chemistry is closely linked to chemical research in Germany in many ways.
+The element was discovered in Hamburg in 1669 by Hennig Brand, a German pharmacist and alchemist who actually wanted to find the philosopher's stone.
+The phosphor chemiluminescence that occurred during the discovery found its way into forensic chemistry after its demystification as "Mitscherlich sample" (by Eilhard Mitscherlich, 1794-1863) and thus established an important branch of the systematic investigation of criminal activities.

-Phosphorus is also known for its variety of allotropes, of which the white, red, black and purple phosphorus have long been known.
-White phosphorus (P4) is the modification that represents the product of large-scale production.
-The high reactivity and the molecular structure of P4 are highly valued in research.
-Phosphorus-rich molecular compounds can be built up by functionalisation of P4.
-Various relationships exist between phosphorus and its heavy homologues: arsenic, antimony and bismuth.
-These heavier elements are becoming increasingly important in materials science and catalysis.
+Phosphorus is also known for its variety of allotropes, of which the white, red, black and purple phosphorus have been known for a long time.
+White phosphorus (P 4 ) is the modification that represents the product of large-scale production.
+The high reactivity and the molecular structure of P 4 are highly valued in research; Thus, by functionalization, phosphorus-rich molecular compounds can be built up.
+There are diverse relationships between phosphorus and its heavy homologues: arsenic, antimony and bismuth, which are becoming increasingly important in the field of materials science and catalysis.
 Therefore, the working group also focuses on the chemistry of the heavy elements of group 15.

-For these reasons, the GDCh board has approved the establishment of a working group for phosphorus chemistry under the umbrella of the GDCh in December 2018.
-Further details can be found in the internal regulations of the working group.
+For this reason, the GDCh Board approved the establishment of a Working Group Phosphorus Chemistry chemistry under the umbrella of the GDCh in December 2018.
+Details are contained in the bylaws .